wkumari/draft-chroboczek-intarea-v4-via-v6/draft-ietf-intarea-v4-via-v6.md

-With v4-via-v6 routing, the address family of the next-hop address is no longer determined by the address family of the prefix: since the routing table may map an IPv4 prefix to either an IPv4 or an IPv6 next-hop, the forwarding plane must be able to determine, on a per-packet basis, which address resolution protocol (ARP for IPv4, ND for IPv6) to consult.
+With v4-via-v6 routing, the address family of the next-hop address is no longer determined by the address family of the prefix: since the routing table may map an IPv4 prefix to either an IPv4 or an IPv6 next hop, the forwarding plane must be able to determine, on a per-packet basis, which address resolution protocol (ARP for IPv4, ND for IPv6) to consult.